JonasFelder/Chelsea-FC-Dashboard/README.md

 Data Source: Transfermarkt Historical Database via Kaggle.

 ETL and Processing: Python and SQL were used to clean transfer records, calculate net spend, and join match performance metrics.
-Throughout the development process, AI-assisted coding tools were regularly leveraged to support data processing, debugging, and optimization of scripts.

 Visualization: Power BI serves as the primary dashboard interface.

 Statistical Analysis: R (ggplot2) is integrated into Power BI to visualize financial correlations and price-versus-value scatter plots.

+AI-assisted coding tools were heavily leveraged, particularly for Python-based data processing and R (ggplot2) statistical scripting, to accelerate workflows, debug efficiently, and refine analytical outputs.

 # The Dashboards
 # 1. The Ego Dashboard